How to Create Partition [MiniTool Wiki]

 - What Is FAT32 Partition Size Limit and How to Break It?

 Step 3: users can preview a new partition will be created.
-Click Apply button on the upper left corner to confirm the creation.
+Click Apply button to confirm the creation.

 - MiniTool Partition Wizard can be used to create FAT/FAT32/exFAT/NTFS/Ext2/Ext3/Ext4/Linux Swap/Unformatted partitions.